choderalab/yank-validation/freesolv/README.md

 - [1] Duarte Ramos Matos, G., Kyu, D.Y., Loeffler, H.H., Chodera, J.D., Shirts, M.R. and Mobley, D.L., 2017.
 Approaches for Calculating Solvation Free Energies and Enthalpies Demonstrated with an Update of the FreeSolv Database.
 Journal of Chemical & Engineering Data.

+The FreeSolv database can be found at: https://github.com/MobleyLab/FreeSolv